vivin/cse598/mt1/AI_midterm_notes.md

 ```

 The problem is to get from **Sibiu** to **Bucharest**.
 The successors of **Sibiu** are **Riminicu Vilcea** and **Fagaras** with path-costs `80` and `99` respectively.
 Since **Riminicu Vilcea** is the least-cost node, it is expanded next, which gives us **Pitesti** with a total path-cost of `80 + 97 = 177`.
 Now **Fagaras** is the least-cost node, and so it is expanded, giving us **Bucharest** with a cost of `99 + 211 = 310`.
 Now also **Bucharest** is the goal node, we keep going since we don't perform the goal test on *generated* nodes.
 So we will next choose **Pitesti** for expansion which adds a second path to **Bucharest** with the cost `80 + 97 + 101 = 278`.
 The algorithm now checks to see if this new path is better than the old one; it is and so the old one is discarded. **Bucharest** with `g`-cost `278` is now selected for expansion and then returned as a solution (because we perform the goal test when a node is selected for expansion).

+ - **Optimality**: Uniform-cost search is optimal in gneral.
+Whenever it selects a node `n` for expansion, the optinal path to that node as been found.
+Why is this?
+Assume there exists another frontier node `n'` on the optimal path from the start node to `n`.
+By definition, `n'` would have a lower `g`-cost than `n` and would have been selected first.
+Since step-costs are non-negative, paths will never get shorter as nodes are added.
+ - **Completeness**: Uniform-cost search is complete, assuming that the branching-factor *b* is finite, and that the step costs are >= ϵ where ϵ is some small positive-number.
+If the second assumption does not hold, it can get stuck in an infinite loop if there is a path with an infinite sequence of zero-cost actions (i.e., a sequence of *NoOp* actions).
+Completeness is therefore guaranteed provided the cost of every step exceeds some small positive-constant ϵ.
+ - **Time** and **Space**: The algorithm is guided by path costs rather than depth and so the runtime and space complexity cannot really be expressed in terms of *b* and *d*.
+Instead, let *C*<sup>\*</sup> be the cost of the optimal solution, and assume that every action costs *at least* ϵ.
+Then the worst-case time and space complexity is *O(b*<sup>*1+⌊C*<sup>\*</sup>*/ϵ⌋*</sup>*)*, which can be much greater than *b<sup>d</sup>*.
+Here we're first looking at the cost per step, and then the branching-factor is raised to that power.
+We add `1` because we apply the goal test when we *select nodes for expansion*.
+The reason we can have runtime and space complexity greater than *b<sup>d</sup>* is because the algorithm can explore large tree of small steps because exploring paths that involve large, and perhaps useful steps.
+When all step costs are equal, uniform-cost search is similar to BFS except that BFS stops as soon as it generates a goal whereas uniform-cost examines all nodes at the goal's depth to see if any have a lower cost.
+Hence, uniform-cost search does more work by expanding nodes at depth *d* unnecessarily.

+DFS
+---

+This search algorithm always expands the *deepest* node in the current frontier of the search tree.
+The search goes to the deepest level of the search tree, where the nodes have no successors.
+As those nodes are expanded, they are removed from the frontier, so then the search "backs up" to the next deepest node that still has unexplored successors.
+Uses a stack (LIFO queue).
+This means the most-recently-generated node is selected for expansion.

+ - **Completeness**: The graph-search version (which avoids repeated states and redundant paths) is complete in finite state-spaces because it will eventually expand every node.
+The tree-search version is **not complete**; it can keep following a loop forever.
+The DFS tree-search algorithm can be modified at no extra memory-cost so that it checks new states against those on the path from the root to the current node.
+This avoids infinite loops in finite state-spaces but does not avoid the issue of redundant paths.
+In infinite state-spaces, both versions vail if an infinite non-goal path is encountered (e.g., Knuth's 4 problem; DFS will keep applying the same operator over and over again).
+ - **Optimality**: Both versions are non-optimal for similar reasons.
+Assuming we have a search space where we have a goal node `C` on the right-subtree at some depth `d`, and a goal node `J` on the left subtree at some depth `d'` (`d' > d`).
+Then DFS will start by exploring the left subtree even though `C` is a goal node.
+Further, it would end up returning `J` as a solution even though `C` is a better solution.
+Hence DFS is not optimal.